Tan vs. Tanto: How to Master Comparisons of Equality in Spanish

 Special Cases for Using Tan and Tanto

-Even though you already know almost everything about tan and tanto and their role in equality comparisons, there are a couple of special situations where they behave differently or are accompanied by words other than como.
+There are a couple of special situations where tan and tanto behave differently or are accompanied by words other than como.

 Use this formula when you want to make a deduction or affirmation about someone or something:

 Juan es tan inteligente que se aburre en clase.
 (Juan is so intelligent that he gets bored in class.)

 El libro es tan caro que nadie lo quiere comprar.
 (The book is so expensive that no one wants to buy it.)